operezcham90/evo-sbox/README.md

 ## 🔀 Random Operator

-A random feasible S-Box can be obtaied by shuffling an array.
+A random feasible S-Box can be obtained by shuffling an array.

 ## 📘 Refs